My guts fill up with pretty tales Their prissy cuteness never fails To make me puke, to crush my wits To rot my teeth and give me fits.

 ''Ah, the Weidermann twins.
 Don't get too close, you'll go into sugar shock."

-Brain: Look at these tapes!
+Look at these tapes!
 "It's a Sugary-Wugary Day" by Laffi.
 "Life's a Rosy-Posy Bed of Honey" by Mary Flewis and Porkchop.
 The titles alone are enough to make my teeth rot!
+Pinky:

-Evil Buzz: You're familiar with Gravitina's gravitational powers?
+You're familiar with Gravitina's gravitational powers?
 Oh, she's quite a lady.
+Gravitina:

 Your voice just gave me diabetes for the thirty-fifth time today.